NORTH COLLEGE HILL, Ohio — North College Hill's homecoming game against Summit Country Day School has been rescheduled for a different date and time.

 This decision comes nearly two weeks after shots fired near the stadium halted play between North College Hill and Cincinnati Country Day on Sept.
 6. North College Hill then could not play the following week after their next opponent, Miami Valley Christian Academy, said they would not travel there.

-In a joint statement after the incident, North College Hill City Schools and the North College Hill Police Department said the athletic department has taken proper precautions and procedures to ensure the safety of everyone attending their athletic events.
+In a joint statement following the initial incident, North College Hill City Schools and the North College Hill Police Department said the athletic department has taken proper precautions and procedures to ensure the safety of everyone attending their athletic events.

 Policies include but aren’t limited to an administrator at every entryway into the stadium, students in grades K-8 must enter the game with their parent, no bags allowed in (if a bag is needed, it is thoroughly checked), no re-entry into the games and police/administrator escorts for the visiting team.